 The banks and corporates involved in the project include: ABN Amro, ALD Automotive, Alfa Bank, Bank ABC, Bank of Cyprus, BCI, BNP Paribas, China Merchants Bank, Commercial International Bank, CTBC Holding, Deutsche Bank, DNB, Hana Bank, ING, KB Kookmin Bank, Banca Mediolanum, Natixis, National Bank of Egypt, NH Nonghyup Bank, Qiwi, Raiffeisen Bank International, RCI Bank and Services, SBI Bank, Shinhan Bank, Société Générale, US Bank and Woori Bank.
 In addition, a number of regulators and central banks took part, including Banco de la República (Colombia’s central bank), Federal Reserve of Boston, Superintendencia Financiera de Colombia and Superintendencia de Banca Seguros y AFP de Peru.

 I also discussed this concept at the 2nd Blockchain for Finance, APAC conference in June in Singapore in a panel discussion entitled “Can blockchain save KYC & AML challenges?”.

 I hope this has been helpful.
 Please don’t hesitate to get in touch if this resonates and you want to learn more.

 If you found this interesting, I explore blockchains more deeply in my book The Basics of Bitcoins and Blockchains.
 It is an essential guide for anyone who needs to learn about cryptocurrencies, ICOs, and business blockchains.
 Written in plain English, it provides a balanced and hype-free grounding in the essential concepts behind the revolutionary technology.
-You can pre-order “The Basics of Bitcoins and Blockchains” now on Amazon.
+You can order “The Basics of Bitcoins and Blockchains” on Amazon.
 If you are undecided, you can also read some reviews about it, totally not written by my friends.